-In an emergency, survivors and their families turn to us for help—and we stand ready to provide shelter and support—free of charge.
-The Della Gill/Joyce H. Williams Center helps domestic violence survivors by providing safe shelter, hot meals, essential personal care items, and emotional support in additional to programs and advocacy services.
-Staff often meets one-on-one with survivors to develop individual safety plans and identify available resources to help survivors to become self-sufficient and economically independent.
+In an emergency, survivors and their families turn to us for help—and we stand ready to provide shelter at an confidential location and support—free of charge.
+The Della Gill/Joyce H. Williams Center helps domestic violence survivors by providing safe shelter, meals, essential personal care items, and emotional support in addition to programs and advocacy services.
+Staff often meet one-on-one with survivors to develop individual safety plans and identify available resources to help survivors to become self-sufficient and economically independent.

 24 HR.
 CRISIS HOTLINE

 The Transitional Housing Program provides support and therapeutic services to families residing in the Della Gill/Joyce H. Williams Center for up to 24 months.
 This program utilizes the core values of strength based case management to assist survivors in becoming self-sustaining.
 No matter what their situation, our case managers help them see past their crisis and embrace their future, a future that is violence free.